boschsauce/simply-edit.js/README.md

 You can change any of the buttons or change the order of the buttons based on array passed into buttons.

-If you want to have a seperator between the buttons just put in a "seperator" in the buttons array.
+If you want to have a seperator between the buttons add a "seperator" in the buttons array.

-For example if I only wanted bold, italic, underline buttons to show in the toolbar.
+For example, if I only wanted bold, italic, underline buttons to show in the toolbar.

 ```